 Dr Leonard Yeo, Senior Consultant, Division of Neurology, Department of Medicine, NUH, said “With each minute of delay in opening a blocked artery, the patient could lose 1.9 million brain cells, hence ‘time is brain’.
 The earlier we unblock the artery, the better will be the patient outcome.
 This can avoid the extent of brain damage that can cause paralysis and loss of speech and cognitive functions".

 Adjunct Associate Professor Anil Gopinathan, Head and Senior Consultant, Division of Interventional Radiology, Department of Diagnostic Imaging, NUH, emphasised that the technology is an adjunct – and not an alternative – to human processing and interpretations of patients’ imaging results to speed up the clinical decision-making process

-NUH is among the early adopters of RapidAI for stroke care in South-east Asia and is the first among hospitals in Singapore.
-Hospitals in Hong Kong, Taiwan, Vietnam, Thailand, Philippines and India, as well as those in Europe and America, are already using the AI platform.
+NUH is among the early adopters of RapidAI for stroke care in South-east Asia and is the firstin Singapore.
+Hospitals in Hong Kong, Taiwan, Vietnam, and India, as well as those in Europe and the AI platform.